smolegz/tp/docs/UserGuide.md

 > [!NOTE]
 > * Do be careful when you are adding a new contact, as extra spacing could lead to a similar or identical name being recognized as a new, unique name. e.g. John Doe is not the same as JohnDoe
+> * Similarly, names are also case-sensitive, so do be careful when entering your contact's name as well. e.g. John Doe is treated differently from John doe

 ### Adding a person (With System Prompts): `addbystep`